Updated August 2017

 Visa rules for tourists have recently changed.
 Please check these for your nationality before you leave home.

-As of April 17th 2014, visas will be obtained online by going to www.evisa.gov.tr.
+Visas are obtained online by going to www.evisa.gov.tr.

 All you have to do is give the information required and, after your visa is approved, make the payment.
 You can then download your visa.
 Visa information can be found here

 Bay or bayan…it can be confusing but if you’re a man head towards bay and if you’re a woman, bayan is for you!
 Most mosques have fairly clean public toilet facilities for which there is a small charge.